Ojekky/de_homework/README.md

 **Answer**
 I used the code from the course and used Jupyter notebook.
-I firstly ran the pgcli
+I first ran the pgcli

 ```bash
   pgcli -h localhost -p 5432 -u root -d ny_taxi